How to Organize Kitchen Cabinets and Drawers

 First, I vacuum then use my favorite non toxic cleaning supplies to give everything a good scrubbing.

-Force of Nature is the only cleaner that I use so I don’t have to worry about harming our health while cleaning.
+This all-purpose cleaner is the only cleaner that I use so I don’t have to worry about harming our health while cleaning.

 Prepare your newly cleaned kitchen space